ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 ...
 ```

-Indices from the example can be used by ClickHouse to reduce amount of data read from disk in following queries.
+Indices from the example can be used by ClickHouse to reduce amount of data to read from disk in following queries.
 ```sql
 SELECT count() FROM table WHERE s < 'z'
 SELECT count() FROM table WHERE u64 * i32 == 10 AND u64 * length(s) >= 1234